saghian/Mimity-RTL/README.md

 # Mimity-RTL
-Mimity is a online shop HTML template.
+Mimity-RTL is an online shop HTML template.

 A simple online shop.